 Try to be as specific as you can with brand rules and regulations toward user-generated content.
 If you want people to send content to you, more than likely they will.
 However, how much of it is usable if you did not state clearly what you wanted?

-It is crucial not to lose your focus.
+It is vital not to lose your focus.
 If you want a specific style of content, do not revise or change your plans after a few short days.
 Getting people to share user-generated content with you takes time.
 If you rush it, you could wind up creating a negative experience.
 What is worse is without good guidelines or content specifics, you are extremely susceptible to internet trolls.
 Ensure you check hashtags and your guidelines to leave little room for errors.
-Otherwise, you are giving trolls what they want, a chance to use your words against you.
+Otherwise, you are giving trolls what they want.
+That is a chance to use your words against you.
 Just be smart and take your time with user-generated content.

 Choose a Type of User-Generated Content